 Fund Goal and Approach

 The fund seeks to maximize current income exempt from federal income tax, to the extent consistent with the preservation of capital.To pursue its goal, the fund normally invests substantially all of its net assets in municipal bonds that provide income exempt from federal income tax.
 Municipal bonds are debt securities or other obligations issued by states, territories and possessions of the United States (such as Puerto Rico, the U.S. Virgin Islands, Guam and the Northern Mariana Islands) and the District of Columbia and their political subdivisions, agencies and instrumentalities, or multistate agencies and authorities, and certain other specified securities, the interest from which is, in the opinion of bond counsel to the issuer, exempt from federal income tax.
-The fund will invest at least 75% of its assets in municipal bonds rated A or higher, or the unrated equivalent as determined by The Dreyfus Corporation.
-The fund may invest up to 25% of its assets in municipal bonds rated below A or the unrated equivalent as determined by The Dreyfus Corporation, including bonds of below investment grade credit quality (high yield or junk bonds).
+The fund invests at least 75% of its assets in municipal bonds rated, at the time of purchase, A or higher or the unrated equivalent as determined by The Dreyfus Corporation.
+The fund may invest up to 25% of its assets in municipal bonds rated below A or the unrated equivalent as determined by The Dreyfus Corporation, including bonds of below investment grade credit quality ("high yield" or "junk" bonds).